 21 In his name the nations will put their hope.”

 While I had read that passage many times before, I never made the connection to justice.
 Yet, here Matthew was clearly telling the entire world that Jesus is the one God has sent to bring His promised justice to the nations!

 I instantly realized two things: First, those contemporary movements who sought to define and solve justice apart from Jesus were utterly doomed to failure.
 Second, those Evangelical voices that were denying racial injustice (among other forms) were clearly not speaking for Matthew or Jesus.
 God understood our world is full of injustice and that Jesus is the only solution.
 To deny that injustice exists is to deny one of the most significant reasons Jesus entered into our lives.

-My dissertation is tentatively titled “Justice and Conflict in Matthew: Intertextual Considerations on a Messianic Theme.”
+My dissertation is tentatively titled “Justice to Victory: Intertextual Considerations on a Matthean Theme.”
 My goal is to answer the question, “What is the purpose and function of Matthew’s quotation of Isaiah 42:1-4?”
 My tentative thesis is that Matthew not only incorporates Isaiah 42:1-4 into his narrative but, more importantly, consciously sets his narrative within the overall text-plot of Isaiah.
 Specifically, Matthew sees his narrative as a then-contemporary outworking of Isaiah’s rebuke of Israel’s leaders for failing in their Covenantal mandate to pursue justice and the subsequent promise of God to send a divine son/servant who will fulfill this Covenantal obligation.

 If this topic is of interest to you, please reach out to me.